microcks/microcks.io/content/documentation/tutorials/first-soap-mock.md

 </div>

 What about the dispatcher property we mentioned earlier?
 FOr this operation, we're going to use another dispatcher that allows to analyse the incoming SOAP body to find the correst response.
-This dispatcher is called `QUERY_MATCH` and uses [XPath expression](https://www.w3schools.com/xml/xpath_intro.asp) to extract data from incoming request to get the reponse.
+This dispatcher is called `QUERY_MATCH` and uses [XPath expression](https://www.w3schools.com/xml/xpath_intro.asp) to extract data from incoming request to get the response.

 To set this dispatcher configuration, you will have to go on the Mock Server `searchPaets` operation properties and select the appropriate **QUERY_MATCH** option.
 Then, for each request you'll have to add a matching rule (let's name them `match_i` and `match_k` for example) and define an XPath expression.
 You'll have to use this expression below that declares an alias `pet` for the Xml namespace of your query and a selector to extract the incoming `name` property: